hftamer/go-training/README.md

 Additionally, your program should have tests that can be run (and pass!) with `go test`.

-Upon completion of the project, a code review session will be scheduled to review the quality of your work and provide constructive feedback to use in your HelloFresh Go coding.
+Upon completion of the project, a code review session will be scheduled to review the quality of your final project, review your answers to the `QUESTIONS.md`, and provide constructive feedback to use in your HelloFresh Go coding.

 ### Usage